TONIGHT’S PERFORMERS! And programme information.

 Tom Norris graduated from London’s Guildhall School of Music and Drama in 1994, and went on to study in Banff, Canada before joining the Winnipeg Symphony Orchestra as Principal 2nd Violin.
 Since returning to London, Tom has been a principal violinist of the London Symphony Orchestra performing regularly in festivals and concerts across the globe.
 Alongside life in the orchestra, Tom has collaborated with countless musicians, ranging from the Schubert Ensemble to Roger Daltrey and The Who.
 He has recorded with Nanci Griffith, Elvis Costello and Andrea Bocelli, and formed the Puertas Quartet, who’s debut CD was critics choice in the Strad Magazine.
 He collaborated with Manu Delago and Living Room in London, and released his own album as a singer/songwriter in 2010.
 Tom has been a member of the LSO since 1997 and is Co-Principal Second Violin in the Orchestra.
 He is also a member of the Puertas Quartet, formed in 2009, which was critics choice in this month’s Strad magazine, for its recording of music by Ravel and Tchaikovsky.

-Malcolm Johnston – our viola player from Beckenham who was with us last Christmas.
-He had such a blast that when I asked him to play for this concert, he agreed without a moments hestitation!
+Malcolm Johnston – our viola player from Beckenham who is a good friend of Worlds End Music.
+He had such a blast at our last concert that he broke a pair of maraccas lent to us by the percussion section of the LSO!
+Let’s hope he behaves this evening…!
 Malcolm is in the enviable position of having vast experience in all forms of viola playing whether that be as soloist, chamber musician, orchestral player or teacher.He currently holds the Sub-Principal viola chair in the London Symphony Orchestra working with the world’s greatest conductors including Claudio Abbado, Sir Georg Solti, Bernard Haitink, Sir Simon Rattle, Zubin Mehta and Seiji Ozawa to name a few.
 He is also Principal Viola with the European Camerata and has appeared as Guest Principal Viola with the Royal Opera House, Covent Garden, the London Philharmonic Orchestra and the Royal Liverpool Philharmonic.
 Malcolm has recently been appointed Professor of Viola at London’s Trinity College of Music.
+Malcie is also a talented arranger and we will be hearing some of his amazing arrangements in the concert this evening.

 Rebecca Gilliver – Cello and founder, Worlds End Music.